ss117-tech/data-cleaning/CodeBook.md

 Each row contains, for a given subject and activity, 79 averaged signal measurements.
 Identifiers

-•	subject
-Subject identifier, integer, ranges from 1 to 30.
+•	subject- Subject identifier, integer, ranges from 1 to 30.

-•	activity
-Activity identifier, string with 6 possible values: o	WALKING o	WALKING_UPSTAIRS o	WALKING_DOWNSTAIRS
+•	activity- Activity identifier, string with 6 possible values: o	WALKING o	WALKING_UPSTAIRS o	WALKING_DOWNSTAIRS